d11wtq/dockerpty/README.md

   * Implement the "detach" functionality provided by the official docker client
     - Pressing <kbd>C-p</kbd><kbd>C-q</kbd> detaches from the PTY in docker
-  * Any other keyboard shortcuts that users may think useful

 ## Copyright & Licensing